Darcey Fleming, 'A room' 2024 in the Nunnery Gallery

 Who runs the prize?

 The prize is run by affordable studio provider Bow Arts with financial support from our sponsors Minerva and Prue MacLeod.
-We’ve been working in east London supporting artists for over 27 years.
+We’ve been working in east London supporting artists for 30 years.

 Who supports the prize?

 As a prize that celebrates east London, we are supported by a network of local partners who provide opportunities for both the prize’s activity and winners.
-These include The British Council, Dulux, The Line, London College of Fashion (LCF), London Legacy Development Corporation (LLDC), University College London (UCL), V&A East and Whitechapel Gallery.
+These include the British Council, Dulux, East Bank, The Line, London College of Fashion (LCF), London Legacy Development Corporation (LLDC), Own Art, UCL East, V&A East and Whitechapel Gallery.

 We partner with our supporters for the Prize’s event programme and they also offer academic, archival and other opportunities for the winners and shortlist.